hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

                  ]
 }
 ```
-In the first example, there are two parameters that provide position info, each in a different coordiante system.
+In the first example, two parameters provide position info, each in a different coordinate system.
 Within each parameter definition, there must be a `vectorComponent` description.

-In the second example, there are also two coordinate systems, but each one is expressed in three parameters, one each for the x, y and z values of the position.
+In the second example, there are also two coordinate systems, but each one is expressed in three parameters, one each for the x, y, and z values of the position.

 ## 3.7 `data`